Alecerzea/OS-Install-Scripts/README.md

 I also use these debloater https://github.com/Raphire/Win11Debloat to get rid of Microsoft Telemetry.

-My Fedora commands, some are from trafotin Gitlab (https://gitlab.com/trafotin/os-install-scripts) and some are my own.
+In regard of my Linux commands, some are from trafotin Gitlab (https://gitlab.com/trafotin/os-install-scripts) and some are my own.

 My Arch-KVM is only for Cyber-Security use, personally, I don't have enough confidence on myself to main Vanilla Arch, maybe I could change in the future, but's better to be careful.